TheSpaghettiDetective/obico-server/website/docs/user-guides/optimal-camera-setup.md

 <div style={{fontSize: "0.8em", fontStyle: "italic", color: "rgba(1,1,1,0.5)"}}>Photo curtesy of Luke's Laboratory.
 Click to enlarge.</div>
 </div>

-### Good example: Pi Camera attached to the corner of printer frame
+### Good example: Pi Camera attached to the corner of printer frame {#good-example-pi-camera-attached-to-the-corner-of-printer-frame}

 The camera mount also functions as a wire duct for the brittle ribbon cable.